 Repeat Flowering Climbing Roses

-These will need support using wires or trellis, Initially try to train the branches horizontally to create a framework and help keep leaves and blooms lower down in later years, tie in new growth with soft string, after 2-3 years the rose should reach the desired height and once reached after flowering prune off to your desired height, in following years flowering side shoots will shoot off from the main branches you’ve left and these should be pruned back to 2″ from the main stems every year during the winter.
+These will need support using wires or trellis, Initially, try to train the branches horizontally to create a framework which helps keep leaves and blooms lower down in later years, tie in new growth with soft string.
+After 2-3 years the rose should reach the desired height and once reached after flowering, prune off to your desired height.
+In following years flowering side shoots will emerge from the main branches you’ve left and these should be pruned back to 2″ from the main stems every year during the winter.
 In later years, cut back at least one of the main stems to about 6 – 12″ from the ground, this will encourage brand new basal shoots which you should then re-train as main flowering branches.

 Patio Climbing Roses/Repeat Flowering Ramblers

-These can be grown in an obelisk, on short pillars, arches and narrow trellis, simply tie in growth as it goes up, no hard pruning required other than pruning to desired shape, summer dead-heading of large numbers of tiny dead flowers and hips can be done more easily by lightly trimming the whole plant using hedge shears.
+These can be grown on an obelisk, on short pillars, arches and narrow trellis.
+Simply tie in growth as it goes up, no hard pruning required other than pruning to desired shape, summer dead-heading of large numbers of tiny dead flowers and hips can be done more easily by lightly trimming the whole plant using hedge shears.

 Traditional Rambling Roses

-Just plant and let go, some initial support and tying in may be needed, Rambling roses can be left for many years without pruning, if the rose does get too big, cut back after flowering in summer as many ramblers flower on the previous years new growth otherwise leave the hips for a colourful autumn display..
+Just plant and let go, some initial support and tying in may be needed, Rambling roses can be left for many years without pruning but if the rose does get too big, cut back after flowering in summer as many ramblers flower on the previous years new growth, otherwise leave the hips for a colourful autumn display.